What is Dysbiosis?

 The balance of your gut bacteria will ebb and flow, and the balance may never be perfect.
 Your body’s natural functions will keep this in check and correct it regularly.
 Common symptoms of dysbiosis can include nausea and other mild symptoms that can be attributed to a number of other things.
-If you notice symptoms worsening, or begin to notice any of these symptoms that are commonly associated with dysbiosis however, it may be time to consult a professional.
+If you notice symptoms worsening, or begin to notice any of these symptoms that are commonly associated with dysbiosis however, it may be time to consult a professional to receive dysbiosis treatment as soon as possible.
 These symptoms may include:

 - Bad breath (halitosis)

 There are a number of tests that we can do to help determine the health of your gut, and if dysbiosis is, in fact, the problem.
 If there is dysfunction in your body, your body will tell you!
 Stool samples are one excellent way to determine the presence of harmful bacteria in your gut and in your body.
 Many physicians use an SIBO breath test to determine the presence or absence of imbalanced bacterial flora but, in our experience, it is very insensitive.
 Another test we often use to determine the presence of imbalance is a urine test that measures metabolites of both yeast and bacteria in the urine.
 No one test is perfect.